jeffh/check.statem/doc/basics/getting_started.md

 - `assume` returns `true` by default, so we can omit it
 - `args` returns `[]` by default, so we need our implementation
 - `only-when` returns `true` by default, so we can omit it
-- `advance` returns `mstate` by default, so we need to override it with out implementation
+- `advance` returns `mstate` by default, so we need to override it with our implementation
 - `verify` returns `true` by default, so we can omit it

 This gives the form we had earlier: